How the heck do caucuses and conventions work?

 Same deal as precinct caucus – this is an incredible opportunity to meet people in your area and talk to them about MNA issues.
 There is a TON of time sitting and waiting – you should connect with people during this time!
 Connect with candidates!

-Candidates and elected officials seeking endorsement for various positions will be in attendance, and will be given a moment to address the entire convention.
+Candidates and elected officials seeking endorsement for various positions will be in attendance and will address the entire convention.
 This is a great chance to get to know the people running to represent you.
-It’s also a chance to grab them and talk to all candidates about MNA issues and tell them what you care about.
+It is also a chance to grab them and talk to all candidates about MNA issues and tell them what you care about.

 Resolutions will be presented to the convention from all the precinct caucuses in that organizing unit; the convention will hear from supporters or opponents on all presented resolutions.
 Consider speaking in favor of a resolution you care about!
 Resolutions will be voted out of this convention to move forward to the State Convention.